daviddemeij/book-cover-generator/README.md

-# book-cover-generator
+# Blookly a book cover generator
-Book cover generator
+As part of the <a href="http://ai.hackathon.com/">AI Hackathon</a> we created blookly an automatic book cover generator.